adam-sse/geneseer-test-driver/README.md

     * `failureMessage`
     * `failureStacktrace`

-For debugging purposes, you can pass the system property `nowrap` to the JVM (i.e. `-Dnowrap` added to the JVM arguments, *not* the command line arguments of this program).
-This will cause this test driver to not capture the stdout and stderr output of the test execution, so that it is printed normally.
-Also, the test results are not written in serialized form to stdout; instead, failed tests are written in human-readable text form to stdout after all tests have finished.

 ## Compiling

 This project uses [Maven](https://maven.apache.org/) for dependency management and the build process.
 To simply build